g-pechorin/degen/readme.md

 Next Goals
 ----------
 As of 2013-06-06 I'm still using this, and updating it in connection with coursework.
-I'm using Hg-Git as my client, which can be flaky (and developed by GitHub, so it's kind of weird they don't maintain it)
+I'm using TortoiseHg + Hg-Git as my client, which can be flaky.
+Considering GitHub wrote Hg-Git, I feel the flakiness is from GitHub.

 Goals (1.3.4)
 ------------------